nezhanour/Journey/README.md

-# Day1
+My attempt on the 100 days of code challenge.
-Day 1 of 100 day of code
+I choose Python as a programming language.